Your Ultimate Checklist for Mastering Home Health Surveys (Part 1)

 Below are the steps to build for continuous compliance.

-1. Develop a Survey team:
+1. Develop a Survey Team:

 Preparation starts with designating a core team responsible for the survey response.
 Clear roles ensure a calm, organized, and efficient process when a surveyor walks through the door.
 Each person needs to know exactly what they are responsible for and what metrics they need to track to be sure the agency is always ready for a survey.